Fraasi/bash-jump/README.md

 * Default search start is current folder, or if `BASH_JUMP` env variable is set, the folder set in env variable, or the second argument.
 * To set env variabe: `$ export BASH_JUMP=G:\\MyFolder` for example to start default search from 'G:\MyFolder'-folder.
 * To remove it: `$ unset BASH_JUMP`.
-* On find, runs `start bash --login`, so needs to have git bash installed to work.
+* On find, runs `bash --login`, so needs to have git bash installed to work.
 * If folder to search is just a dot ('.'), opens new shell in current folder.
 * The 'child program' can't close the parent shell it is running from, so there's no option for that.
 If you want to close the current shell after search, just add `&& exit` to the end.
 But be careful with your search, this will close the current shell wether the program opens a new one or not.